Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Introduction

 \subsection{Detector architecture}

-Spaceborne TOF-MS detectors often employ microchannel plates (MCPs), which convert an incident ion into an avalanche of electrons, collected on a downstream anode. \cite{wiza_microchannel_1979} A single ion interaction produces a current impulse whose temporal shape is approximately Gaussian. \cite{wiza_microchannel_1979} When many ions arrive within a narrow time window, the resulting ion-packet peak reflects both the intrinsic MCP response and the time dispersion introduced by the ion-optical system.
+Spaceborne TOF-MS detectors often employ microchannel plates (MCPs), which convert an incident ion into an avalanche of electrons, collected on a downstream anode. \cite{wiza_microchannel_1979} A single ion interaction produces a current impulse whose temporal shape is approximately Gaussian. \cite{wiza_microchannel_1979} Furthermore, TOF-MS detector systems routinely operate across an extremely wide dynamic range, spanning single-ion detection to ion bunches containing millions of ions, depending on source mode and operating conditions. \cite{hohl_mass_1999} When many ions arrive within a narrow time window, the resulting ion-packet peak reflects both the intrinsic MCP response and the time dispersion introduced by the ion-optical system.
 Their relative contributions depend on the specific energy and mass range of the measurement.
+In addition, the integrated peak area of the detected signal is proportional to the number of ions in the packet. \cite{wurz_fast_1996}

-The MCP input side (MCP-front) is held at or slightly below the ion-optical reference potential of the mass analyzer.
-The MCP output side (MCP-back) is biased several hundred volts below this level to set the MCP gain, which may need to be adjusted over the lifetime of the MCP.
-To efficiently collect the electrons exiting the MCP, the anode surface is biased an additional \qtyrange{100}{200}{\V} below MCP-back, providing sufficient post-acceleration while avoiding premature electron signals.
+The MCP input side (MCP-front) is held at or slightly more negative than the ion-optical reference potential of the mass analyzer.
+The MCP output side (MCP-back) is biased up to a few kilovolts more positive than this level to set the MCP gain, which may need to be adjusted over the lifetime of the MCP.
+To efficiently collect the electrons exiting the MCP, the anode surface is biased an additional \qtyrange{100}{200}{\V} more positive than MCP-back, providing sufficient post-acceleration for fast electron collection and a short output pulse.
 Because the readout electronics are usually referenced to true ground, whereas the MCP and anode operate at several kilovolts of negative potential, the anode must be electrically floating relative to the readout chain.
 This floating configuration also decouples the detector from the ion-optical reference potential and therefore allows the drift voltage to be selected freely.
 The signal is AC coupled into the transmission line, and to obtain optimal signal fidelity, the AC-coupling capacitors must be located as close as possible to the anode surface. \cite{wurz_fast_1996}

 The trade-off whether to implement an electrically floating anode was studied for the NIM instrument. \cite{lasi_decisions_2020} Floating the anode enables more degrees of freedom in the design and operation of the ion-optical system and MCP bias at the cost of requiring an anode-proximal AC-decoupling stage.
 The NIM trade-off study concluded that these advantages outweighed the added complexity. \cite{lasi_decisions_2020} Grounded-anode alternatives include segmented circular microstrip readouts \cite{riedo_high-speed_2017} or fully impedance-matched transmission-line anodes directly connected to front-end electronics. \cite{fausch_advancing2_2025}